-36 Fair value disclosures
+40 Fair value disclosures

-The management considers that the carrying amounts of financial assets and financial liabilities recognised in the financial statements approximate their fair values.
-The management assessed that the fair value of cash and cash equivalents, trade receivables, trade payables, and other current and non-current financial liabilities and financial assets approximate their carrying amounts largely due to the short-term maturities of these financial instruments.
+The Management considers that the carrying amounts of financial assets and financial liabilities recognised in the financial statements approximate their fair values.
+The management assessed that the fair value of cash and cash equivalents and other current and non-current financial liabilities approximate their carrying amounts largely due to the short-term maturities of these financial instruments.